VolkovIlia/academic-cv/content/ru/publication/konopatsky-microstructure-catalytic-properties-2021/index.md

 ---
-title: 'Microstructure and Catalytic Properties of Fe3O4/BN, Fe3O4(Pt)/BN, and FePt/BN Heterogeneous Nanomaterials in CO2 Hydrogenation Reaction: Experimental and Theoretical Insights'
+title: 'Microstructure and catalytic properties of Fe3O4/BN, Fe3O4(Pt)/BN, and FePt/BN heterogeneous nanomaterials in CO2 hydrogenation reaction: Experimental and theoretical insights'

 # Authors
 # A YAML list of author names